jorgebucaran/fisher/man/man1/fisher.md

 ## CUSTOM COMMANDS

-A Fisherman command is a function that you can invoke using `fisher` *command* [*options*].
+A Fisherman command is a function that you can invoke using the `fisher` utility.
 By convention, any function of the form `fisher_<my_command>` is registered as Fisherman command.
 You can create plugins that add new commands as well as regular utilities.
 See `fisher help commands` and `fisher help plugins` for more information.

 ## EXAMPLES